theiagen/public_health_bioinformatics/docs/workflows/genomic_characterization/theiaeuk.md

         | Software Documentation | [CG-Pipeline on GitHub](https://github.com/lskatz/CG-Pipeline/) |
         | Original Publication(s) | [A computational genomics pipeline for prokaryotic sequencing projects](https://academic.oup.com/bioinformatics/article/26/15/1819/188418) |

+#### Organism-agnostic characterization

+!!! tip ""
+    These tasks are performed regardless of the organism and provide quality control and taxonomic assignment.

 ??? task "`GAMBIT`: **Taxon Assignment**"

     [`GAMBIT`](https://github.com/jlumpe/gambit) determines the taxon of the genome assembly using a k-mer based approach to match the assembly sequence to the closest complete genome in a database, thereby predicting its identity.
 Sometimes, GAMBIT can confidently designate the organism to the species level.
 Other times, it is more conservative and assigns it to a higher taxonomic rank.